jmandel/fhir-js-client/docs/open_servers.md

 1. Open servers do not require authentication
 2. Open servers do not support SMART, thus they cannot provide you with launch context.
 There is no current patient, user or encounter.
 The app is free to choose what to access.
 3. In open servers, the app has full access which cannot be restricted with scopes.
-4. It is not possible to make an EHR launch against an open server.

 ## Working with open servers only
 If you are working on an app that is ONLY going to connect to an open server, then please ignore the SMART part of the documentation.
 You don't need to authorize.
 All you need is to create a client instance like so: